gitbls/1piboot/README.md

 * `sudo cp 1piboot.conf /mnt/1piboot` - Copies the 1piboot configuration script to the SD card. *Be sure to edit the sample 1piboot.conf and change the settings as desired.*

 * If there are other scripts that you want to run at first boot, name them in the format `0nn-something.sh` (e.g., 010-domything.sh) and sudo copy them to the /mnt/1piboot directory.
-Make sure that they are executable (`chmod 755`).
-These scripts will run as root, so there is no need to use sudo anywhere in them.
+Make sure that they are executable (`sudo chmod 755 /mnt/1piboot/0*.sh`).
+These scripts will run during firstboot as root, so there is no need to use sudo anywhere in them.

 There are a couple of examples in this github:

     * `010-disable-triggerhappy.sh` - Disables the TriggerHappy service, and can be used if you are not using system-wide hotkeys provided by the TriggerHappy service.
-    * `020-ssh-switch.sh` - Disables the sshd service and enables an ssh service that works identically to the sshd service, but is controlled by systemd.
+    * `020-ssh-switch.sh` - Disables the sshd service and enables a systemd-controlled ssh service that works identically to the sshd service, but is controlled by more lightweight.
-    * `030-disable-rsyslog.sh - Disables the rsyslog service and enables a permanent journal.
+    * `030-disable-rsyslog.sh` - Disables the rsyslog service and enables a permanent journal.
 Use this if you don't need the text logs in /var/log.
 All system logs are visible with the `journalctl` command.

 * `sudo umount /mnt` - Dismounts the SD card boot partition

-* `sudo mount /dev/sdX2 /mnt` - Mounts the 2nd SD card partition
+* `sudo mount /dev/sdX2 /mnt` - Mounts the 2nd SD card partition.
+Change **X** as appropriate on your Linux system.

 * `sudo ln -s /etc/systemd/system/rpi-firstboot.service /mnt/etc/systemd/system/multi-user.target.wants/rpi-firstboot.service` - Enables the rpi-firstboot service to start on the first boot of the newly built SD card